gowthamk/RGTxnPaper/popl-rebuttal.md

   by considering machine (finite-bit) arithmetic instead of SLA, we decided to take a long, hard look at the encoding algorithm and see if it can be simplified.
-In this we were successful as we were able to modify our encoding to eliminate the existential altogether.
+In this we were successful as we were able to modify our bind encoding to eliminate the existential altogether.
 Our modifications are based on the observation that the semantics of bind, which were previously written using two implications one of which involves an existential, can be equivalently written using a single bi-implication that only involves universal quantifiers.
-A rigorous proof to this effect can be found in the techreport, while an automatic Z3-assisted proof can be found [here](https://rise4fun.com/Z3/G1a).
+A formal proof to this effect is given below, while an automatic Z3-assisted proof can be found [here](https://rise4fun.com/Z3/G1a).
   As a consequence of this change, the fragment of encoding is back to being EPR, hence the Theorems 5.2 and 5.3 continue to hold.
+We have also tightened our treatment of free variables in the encoding algorithm, and added an example to Sec.
+5.2 to demonstrate how exactly the encoding works.

+#### Bind Theorem and Proof ####

+Theorem:
+  Let S be a set containing elements of type T, and let R be a binary relation over T. Let S1 be a T set defined using the following two implications (note: (x,y: T) is a shorthand for (x:T, y:T)):

+           ∀(x,y: T). x∈S ∧ R(x,y) ⇒ y∈S1			(Call it H0)
+           ∀(y: T). y∈S1 ⇒ ∃(x:T). x∈S ∧ R(x,y)		(H1)

+  Likewise, let S2 be a T set defined via a single bi-implication as
+  following:

+          ∀(x,y: T). x∈S ∧ R(x,y) ⇔ y∈S2			(H2)

+  Then, S1 = S2.
+That is:

+          ∀(y: T). y∈S1 ⇔ y∈S2        (G)

+Proof:
+  We will show G be proving the following two implications (goals)
+  separately:

+        ∀(y: T). y∈S1 ⇒ y∈S2					(G0)
+        ∀(y: T). y∈S2 ⇒ y∈S1					(G1)

+  Let us first note that H2 is a conjunction of the following two
+  hypothesis:

+          ∀(x,y: T). x∈S ∧ R(x,y) ⇒ y∈S2			(H3)
+          ∀(x,y: T). y∈S2 ⇒ x∈S ∧ R(x,y)			(H4)

+  Proof of G0:
+  Intros on the goal G0 introduces a new y0:T, gives us the following
+  hypothesis:

+          y0∈S1							(H5)

+  And reduces the goal to proving that y0∈S2.
+Instantiating H1 with (y:=y0), and then applying it on H5 gives:

+          ∃(x:T). x∈S ∧ R(x,y0)				(H6)

+  Destructing the existential in H6 introduces a new x0:T, and gives the
+  following:

+          x0∈S ∧ R(x0,y0)				(H7)

+  Now, instantiating H3 with (x:=x0)(y:=y0), and applying it on H7 gives y0∈S2, which is what needs to be proven.

+  Proof of G1:
+  Intros on the goal G1 introduces a new y0:T, gives us the following
+  hypothesis:

+          y0∈S2					(H8)

+  And reduces the goal to proving that y0∈S1.
+At this point we prove a simple lemma that asserts the non-emptiness of type T:

+          ∃(x:T)			(Lemma1)

+  The proof for Lemma1 requires an evidence for a value of type T, which is readily available in the form of y0:T.  Destructing the existential in Lemma1 introduces a new x0:T into the context (note that x0 may or may not be equal to y0).
+Now instantiating H4 with (x:=x0)(y:=y0), and then applying it on H8 gives:

+          x0∈S ∧ R(x0,y0)				(H9)

+  Finally, instantiating H0 with (x:=x0)(y:=y0), and applying it on H9 gives y0∈S1, which is what needs to be proven.
+Qed.